po1sigala/live/01-Class-Content/02-Advanced-CSS/README.md

 ### Assessments

-Assess your knowledge by answering technical interview questions and solving coding challenges.
+Assess your knowledge by answering technical-interview questions and solving coding challenges in the following assessment:

 * [Unit 02 Assessment](https://forms.gle/72YzfNppttviTD8a6)